-Rockaway Beach is a neighborhood in Queens County, 23 miles and a world away from the skyscrapers of New York City.
+Rockaway Beach is a neighbourhood in Queens County, 23 miles and a world away from the skyscrapers of New York City.
 Such is its odd place of independence, that even in a city of 9 million, few could tell you much about this community of 13,000.
-Three trains and two hours from midtown Manhattan, Rockaway was either an art colony, a housing project, a surftown, a fireman’s neighborhood, or a community of immigrants that didn’t like outsiders, depending on whom you asked.
+Three trains and two hours from midtown Manhattan, Rockaway was either an art colony, a housing project, a surftown, a fireman’s neighbourhood, or a community of immigrants that didn’t like outsiders, depending on whom you asked.

-The storm hit here harder than anywhere else, leaving residents without their homes, pets, power, plumbing and five miles of their boardwalk.
+The storm hit here harder than anywhere else, leaving residents without their homes, pets, power, plumbing and five miles of their promenade.
 When this group of surfing immigrant firefighting artists emerged from the sand and rubble, they wore a new face: that of a strong, resilient community that appreciated your help but could also go it alone.

-Five years, $150 million, and—finally—one new concrete boardwalk later, Rockaway is now a new place with old impressions.
+Five years, $150 million, and—finally—one new concrete promenade later, Rockaway is now a new place with old impressions.
 Sandy is still here.
-From the dim water line alongside old houses, to the salvaged wood tables of the Rockaway Beach Surf Club, to the way locals look at a reporter asking about the hurricane (a look that reads “This?
+From the dim water line alongside old houses, to the salvaged wood tables of the Rockaway Surf Club, to the way locals look at a reporter asking about the hurricane (a look that reads “This?
 Again?”).
 No one wants to talk about it.
 Not anymore.

 Today, Sandy is more of a feeling than it is a conversation.
 And that feeling, like the calico sky and the endless surf, has great depths.
 Because something else is still here.
 And that’s the spirit Sandy brought out in so many, the spirit that will shine long after the tired images of destruction fade away.
-It’s a spirit you can feel on the ocean breeze, as summer begins and the boardwalk concessions open their shutters, as this town comes out to walk, run, swim, surf, paint, play, sing, and to tell their own stories.
+It’s a spirit you can feel on the ocean breeze, as summer begins and the shops open their shutters, as this town comes out to walk, run, swim, surf, paint, play, sing, and to tell their own stories.
 Stories of who they are, and where they came from, and how they got here, and what they do, and what they were doing that fateful night, and more importantly, what they’re doing now.
 Each story marks a different path.
 No two are alike.
 But they all end here, at the beach.

 SEAN RICE, 33, GLASS-BLOWER

 “Surfers watch the weather, so when I first heard [about Hurricane Sandy], it was just off the coast of Africa.
 Remember that Irene was expected to be badass, and it wasn’t.
 So people paid attention to it, but maybe not how they should have.
 And then that night, there was a supermoon.
-We were in my second story apartment, watching the swell period.
+We were in my flat, watching the swell period.
 Someone said, ‘The swell is gonna hit as soon as the high tide hits.’
 Then the lights went out.
 Soon, water was rushing down the streets.
 People were screaming in the dark outside.
 And you could see Breezy Point because it was on fire.”